 With a VPN active, none of the above is a problem.
 A VPN acts like a tunnel between your device and the internet.
 When you type in a website, the VPN software on your computer encrypts the information and pairs it with an IP address that isn’t associated with your local service provider.
 That encrypted data is then sent through your ISP, to the VPN’s servers where it’s decrypted, to the destination, back to the VPN’s servers where it’s encrypted again, and finally back through your ISP to your local device where it’s decrypted and displayed.
 It sounds like a lot of steps just for a simple website, but the encryption plus location variability makes for some extraordinarily private transactions.

 The key factor in a VPN allowing access to blocked or censored content is encryption.
 Nothing leaves your computer without the VPN software wrapping it in a layer of scrambled code.
 If the website filter scans traffic for certain keywords, looks for URLs and checks them against a blacklist, or even matches IP addresses to deny access based on location, those methods will fail, as all the ISP can see is randomized data.
-With a VPN active your traffic is unreadable by human or by computer, and your location is never associated with your online activity, making it easy to access censored content or unblock websites such as Facebook.
+With a VPN active your traffic is unreadable by human or by a computer, and your location is never associated with your online activity, making it easy to access censored content or unblock websites such as Facebook.

 Evaluating the Best VPNs to Unblock Facebook